 If your relative dies at home

-What happens after a death at home is less straight-forward than at a hospital and depends on whether the death was expected or not.
-For more advice on unexpected deaths, read If your relative dies unexpectedly below.
+What happens after a death at home depends on whether the death was expected or not.

 - don't disturb the surrounding area, other than what is essential in trying to help the person, and

-- if it is clear that the person is dead, don’t touch anything.
+- if it’s clear that the person is dead, don’t touch anything.

 If your relative dies abroad

-Whether the deceased lived abroad or was just on a holiday, the death must be registered in the country where it occurred.
-Since the process can vary a lot between different countries, it might be a good idea to get help with this either from a tour guide or local police, or from British authorities like the British embassy, high commission or consulate.
+Whether your relative lived abroad or was on a holiday, their death must be registered in the country where it occurred.
+The process can vary a lot between different countries, so it’s a good idea to get help from a local tour guide or police, or from the British authorities, such as the British embassy, high commission or consulate.